Aluminum Air Conditioning Repair Tips

 Heat your super alloy with your torch and apply flux while before heating the area of your air conditioning system which is in need of repair.
 Holding your alloy rod over the hole, melt the flux over the area to clean and prepare the aluminum before melting the rod over the hole to fill it in.

 This process is incredibly quick and perfect for small holes in your auto air conditioning as well as HVAC systems.
-Maintain your air conditioning system this summer with DIY welding and see immediate results at home.
+Maintain your air conditioning system this summer with Muggy Weld DIY welding products and see immediate results at home.